 Scarf

-Choose one light scarf in a neutral color that can double as a wrap or head covering and go with any outfit.
+I’m not a big scarf girl, but they’re definitely growing on me.
+Especially when you can double it as a wrap for those chilly cafes.
+Choose one lightweight scarf in a neutral color that can double as a wrap or head covering and go with any outfit.

 Sunglasses